 Increasingly, exotic artisanal teas are making their way into craft cocktails, desserts, and much more, owing to their versatile flavour profiles.
 Brands believe the potential for growth is certainly there, especially as consumer tastes evolve.
 “People’s interest in different kinds of tea is growing.
 However, the pace of growth is still slow and it’s a small audience we are talking to.
 Even in the luxury segment, at some level, we are still competing with chai,” says Manchanda.

-We give you a round-up of some of the well-known artisanal tea brands in India.
+We round-up of some of the well-known artisanal tea brands in India –

-Specialising in exquisite, hand-blended teas with packaging that evokes a touch of nostalgia, the brand offers 13 blends and four classic teas.
+Specialising in exquisite, hand-blended teas with packaging that evokes a touch of nostalgia, the brand offers a range of blends and classic teas.
 These include Madurai Masala, which is their signature blend, as well as Aurangzeb, a classic Assam tea with hints of cardamom, jasmine and marigold, evocative of the Mughal era.